Table of Contents

 Registered agents should satisfy the following criteria:

-- Be at least 18 years or older
+- Be at least 18 years

 - Be available during normal business hours

-Step 2: Submit required documents
+Step 2: Submit the required documents

 It is necessary to file a document with the Division of Corporations to change a Delaware registered agent.
 The Filing Cover Memo is used to let the state know that you’ve changed agents and provides information about the new agent.
 This form is a required document.
 You can get the form here.

 After completing the Filing Cover Memo, you will submit it with your completed Certificate of Change of Agent form to the Department of State.
-Once you have all of the required documents, you can submit them online, by mail, courier service or in person at the Division of Corporations.
+Once you have all of the required documents, you can submit them online, by mail, by courier service, or in person at the Division of Corporations.
 Once your change is processed, you’ll receive a confirmation letter indicating that you are registered.

 A sample of the Delaware LLC Certificate of Change of Agent